neimasilk/PureFocus/README.md

 The core philosophy is to be an **exceptionally lightweight and intuitively understandable tool** that actively supports single-tasking and deep work principles.

-This project is developed following the "Panduan Vibe Coding Indonesia V1.2.1" methodology.
+This project is developed following the "Vibe Coding Indonesia Guide V1.2.1" methodology.

 ## Core App Philosophy & Principles